frontendpatterns/frontendpatterns.dev/src/content/patterns/default-props.md

 ## Solution

-Apply the Default Props pattern by defining fallback values for optional component inputs to ensure predictable behavior, and reinforce it with concise examples or tests.
+Define fallback values for optional component inputs to ensure predictable behavior.
 For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.